The Projection Problem in Commutative, Positively Ordered Monoids: Introduction.

 \section{Introduction.}

-In several problems in analysis one often finds it of great help to reduce the cardinality of the set under scrutiny from arbitrary to finite -- or at least countable.
-In topological spaces and under continuity, this simplification is permitted by such properties as compactness or separability.
-In this paper we explore the possibility of obtaining a similar simplification by exploiting a notion of a purely algebraic nature, $\kappa$-domains, which we introduce in the context of a positively ordered monoid (or semigroup).
-In particular, we investigate this condition in connection with the projection problem (section \ref{sec projection}), that is the problem of projecting a given subset of a positively ordered monoid into a given ideal (a rigorous definition of the notions of projection and ideal will be given in section \ref{sec ideal}).
+Several problems in analysis are greatly simplified by the possibility of reducing the cardinality of the set under scrutiny from arbitrary to finite -- or at least countable -- which follows from compactness or separability.
+In this paper we explore the possibility of a similar simplification arising from a notion of a purely set theoretic nature, $\kappa$-ideals, a concept originally introduced by Tarski \cite{tarski_45} that we adapt to the study of commutative, positively ordered monoids (or semigroups).
+In the context of this mathematical structure we define, section \ref{sec ideal}, ideals and projections and investigate, in section \ref{sec projection}, the projection problem, that is the problem of projecting a subset of a positively ordered monoid into a given ideal.
 We show in Theorem \ref{th main} that a set can be projected on an ideal if and only if the same is true for any of its subsets with cardinality less than some explicit bound -- often just countable subsets.
-The proof of this claim is very simple and exploits some properties of cardinal numbers.
+The proof is elementary and exploits some properties of cardinal numbers.
 Given the simple mathematical structure of positively ordered monoids, our result is quite general and abstract, although it has almost immediate applications to lattices, Boolean algebras and to families of set functions.
-In particular, in section \ref{sec FV} we focus on functions which map a p.o. monoid into a vector lattice and provide several illustrations of use the techniques developed in the preceding sections.
-We obtain, in Theorem \ref{th kelley}, a version of the celebrated result by Kelley \cite{kelley} on measure algebras.
+The main applications of these results are developed in section \ref{sec FV} where we introduce the class $\VM$ of functions of finite variation defined on a p.o. monoid $\Mon$.
+As an application of Theorem \ref{th main}, we obtain in Theorem \ref{th VM} a necessary and sufficient condition for a subset $V\subseteq\VM$ to admit a strictly positive element.
+This problem is connected to Maharam problem in the theory of additive functions on Boolean algebras.

+To simplify definitions, throughout the paper we assume the commutative property without explicit mentioning, so that a monoid or semigroup is always meant to be commutative.

 For the rest of the paper, and without further mention, $\Mon$ will be a positively ordered (p.o.) monoid, as defined by Clifford \cite[p.
 308]{clifford_58}.
-That is, $\Mon$ is a commutative monoid (written multiplicatively and with $1$ designating its unit) endowed with a partial order $\ge$ that satisfies
+That is, $\Mon$ is a monoid (written multiplicatively and with $1$ designating its unit) endowed with a partial order $\ge$ that satisfies